Some Sass

 You can find the extension here:

-See the User guide section to learn more about what the extension can do.
+See the User guide section to learn more about what the extension can do, or jump into Settings.

 Some Sass Language Server